Managing users and groups can be tiresome; this is why Fedora provides tools and conventions to make this task easier to manage.

 The easiest way to manage users and groups is through the graphical application, User Manager(

-).
+system-config-users).
 For more information on User Manager, refer to Section 3.2, “User Manager Tool”.The following command line tools can also be used to manage users and groups:

 3.3.1.
 Command Line Configuration